 Menu item Submenu item Selection Comments

 USB USB UEFI BIOS Support Disabled Enable or disable boot support

-• Enabled from USB storage devices.
+Enabled from USB storage devices.

-Always On USB Disabled If you select Enabled , the
+Always On USB Disabled Enable or disable the function

-• Enabled external USB devices can be charged through USB
+Enabled of charging external devices in low-power states (standby,

-connectors even when the

-computer is in low-power mode

-(sleep, hibernate, or power-off).
-If the system runs in battery
+hibernation or shutdown).
+If the

-mode, this function will work only
+system runs in battery mode, this function will work only in standby

-in sleep state.
+state.

-If you select Enabled , USB wake
+If you select Enabled , your

-up function is not supported on Always On USB connector.
+computer can charge external devices in low-power states.

+devices in low-power states.

+If you select Disabled , your

+computer cannot charge external devices in low-power states.

-Alwaya On LICE Disabled Note: This item is available only
+Always On USB Charge in Disabled Note: This item is available only

-Always On USB - Charge in Battery Mode Enabled when the Always On USB is set

-Lilabled as Enabled .
+Battery Mode Enabled when the Always On USB is set as Enabled .

 Enable or disable the function of

 charging external devices when

 your computer is in hibernation mode or is turned off without

 connecting to ac power.

-If you select Enabled , the
+If you select Enabled , your

-external USB devices can

-be charged through USB connectors even when system is
+computer can charge external devices when your computer is in

+hibernation mode or is turned off

+without connecting to ac power.

+If you select Disabled , your

+computer cannot charge external devices when your computer is in

-in hibernation or power-off mode
+hibernation mode or is turned off

-and in battery mode.
+without connecting to ac power.

 USB 3.0 Mode Disabled Set the USB 3.0 controller mode for the connectors shared

 Enabled between USB 2.0 and USB 3.0

-• Auto controllers.
+Auto controllers.

 If you select Auto , it will enable

-you to connect and route

-appropriate USB 3.0 or USB 2.0 connectors.
+you to connect and route appropriate USB 3.0 or USB 2.0

+connectors.

 If you select Enabled , it will

-enable the USB 3.0 mode

-and allow the USB 3.0 to be
+enable the USB 3.0 mode and allow the USB 3.0 to be

-supported in the operating system.
+supported in the operating

+system.

-If you select Disabled , it will disable and hide the USB 3.0
+If you select Disabled , it will

+disable and hide the USB 3.0